Guyana–Suriname relations

-Guyana – Suriname relations are the bilateral relations between Guyana and Suriname.
+Guyana–Suriname relations are the bilateral relations between Guyana and Suriname.
 Suriname has an embassy in Georgetown.
 Guyana has an embassy in Paramaribo.
 The Courentyne River makes up most of the border between the two countries.

 History

 Guyana and Suriname (along with French Guiana and Trinidad and Tobago) share many geologic, cultural and historical similarities, as well as their distinct position as West Indian societies estranged from the rest of South America.
 Historically, both countries were settled by the Dutch, and impacted by importation of slaves from Africa for the sugar industry.
-After the abolition of slavery, another wave of labour was brought in from Asia; mainly Indians to both countries, and Indonesians to Suriname alone.
+After the abolition of slavery, another wave of labor was brought in from Asia; mainly Indians to both countries, and Indonesians to Suriname alone.

 On 26 May 1966, the date of the independence of Guyana, the relation with the then Dutch colony of Suriname was normal, however it quickly deteriorated.
 In 1967, the Tigri Area conflict about a disputed area started which accumulated in an exchange of gunfire without casualties on 19 August 1969 at Camp Tigri.
 A maritime boundary dispute was resolved in 2007 under an arbitration by the United Nations International Tribunal for the Law of the Sea.

 In the 2010s, the relationship improved.
 In 2016, a Parliamentary Contact Plan, was passed strengthening communication between both parliaments.
 By 2020, the relation was described as excellent.
 On 8 August 2020, Suriname President Chan Santokhi attended the inauguration of Guyanese President Irfaan Ali.
 In August 2021, there was a state visit of Santokhi to Guyana.

 There is an ongoing unresolved territorial dispute between Guyana and Suriname regarding the Tigri Area.